Plot parameters#

 n_samplealiases:

-rv_loglike_samplings',rv_lnlike_samplings,rv_like_samplings`Number of samplings to be used to compute the RV log-likehood.
-The computation is not parallelized, so computing the RV log-likehood for all the samples could take too much time.
-If a number is provided, the RV log-likelihood will be computed on rv_lnlike_samplings random selection of the sample
+rv_loglike_samplings',rv_lnlike_samplings,rv_like_samplings`Number of samplings to be used to compute the RV log-likelihood.
+The computation is not parallelised, so computing the RV log-likelihood for all the samples could take too much time.
+If a number is provided, the RV log-likelihood will be computed on a random selection of rv_lnlike_samplings samples.

 force_full_correlation_plot